 - 1. Write a C program, which takes two integer operands and one operator form the user, performs the operation and then prints the result.
-(Consider the operators +,-,,/,% and use Switch Statement) - 2. a) Write a C program to find the sum of individual digits of a positive integer. b) A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
+(Consider the operators +,-,,/,% and use Switch Statement) - 2. a) Write a C program to find the sum of individual digits of a positive integer. - b) A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
 Subsequent terms are found by adding the preceding two terms in the sequence.
-Write a C program to generate the first n terms of the sequence. - 3. a) Write a C program to calculate the following Sum: Sum=1-x2/2! +x4/4!-x6/6!+x8/8!-x10/10! b) Write a C program to find the production of a modulation. - b) Write a C program to find the roots of a quadratic equation. - 4. a) Write a C program to determine if the given string is a palindrome or not b) Write a C program to determine whether the given number is Armstrong number - b) Write a C program to determine whether the given number is Armstrong number or not. - 5. a) Write a C program to generate Pascal's triangle. - b) Write a C program to construct a pyramid of numbers. - 6. a) Write a C program to find both the larges and smallest number in a list of integers. - b) Write a C program that uses functions to perform the following: - i) Addition of Two Matrices - ii) Multiplication of Two Matrices - 7.
-Write C programs that use both recursive and non-recursive functions i) To find the factorial of a given integer - i) To find the factorial of a given integer. - ii) To find the GCD (greatest common divisor) of two given integers.

-iii) Jo solve Towers of Hanoi problem.
+Write a C program to generate the first n terms of the sequence. - 3. a) Write a C program to calculate the following Sum: Sum=1-x2/2! +x4/4!-x6/6!+x8/8!-x10/10! - b) Write a C program to find the roots of a quadratic equation. - 4. a) Write a C program to determine if the given string is a palindrome or not - b) Write a C program to determine whether the given number is Armstrong number or not. - 5. a) Write a C program to generate Pascal's triangle. - b) Write a C program to construct a pyramid of numbers. - 6. a) Write a C program to find both the larges and smallest number in a list of integers. - b) Write a C program that uses functions to perform the following: - i) Addition of Two Matrices - ii) Multiplication of Two Matrices - 7.
+Write C programs that use both recursive and non-recursive functions - i) To find the factorial of a given integer. - ii) To find the GCD (greatest common divisor) of two given integers. - iii) To solve Towers of Hanoi problem. - 8.
+Write a C program to swap(exchange) values of two integer variables using pointers

-- 8. Write a C program to swap(exchange) values of two integer variables using pointers - 9.
-Write a C program that uses functions to perform the following operations: - a) To insert a sub-string in to given main string from a given position. - b) To delete n Characters from a given position in a given string. - 10. a) Write a C program to check whether the entered string is palindrome or not.b) Write a C program to read student roll no, name and marks in six subjects for n number of students and give class of each student. - 11.
+- 9. Write a C program that uses functions to perform the following operations: - a) To insert a sub-string in to given main string from a given position. - b) To delete n Characters from a given position in a given string. - 10. a) Write a C program to check whether the entered string is palindrome or not. - b) Write a C program to read student roll no, name and marks in six subjects for n number of students and give class of each student. - 11.
 Write a C programs that implement stack (its operations) using Arrays - 12.
 Write a C programs that implement queue (its operations) using Arrays - 13.
 Write a C program that uses functions to perform the following operations on singly linked list. - i) Creation ii) Insertion iii) Deletion iv) Traversal - 14.
-Write a C program that uses functions to perform the following operations on doubly linked list: - i) Creation ii) Insertion iii) Deletion iv) Traversal in both ways - 15. a) Write a C program to perform Linear Search on the elements of a given array.b) Write a C program to perform Binary Search on the elements of a given array. - 16. a) Write a C program to sort the elements using Bubble sort. - b) Write a C program to sort the elements using Insertion sort.
+Write a C program that uses functions to perform the following operations on doubly linked list: - i) Creation ii) Insertion iii) Deletion iv) Traversal in both ways - 15. a) Write a C program to perform Linear Search on the elements of a given array. - b) Write a C program to perform Binary Search on the elements of a given array. - 16. a) Write a C program to sort the elements using Bubble sort. - b) Write a C program to sort the elements using Insertion sort.

 - 1. J.R.Hanly, Ashok N. Kamthane and A.Ananda Rao, Programming in C and Data Structures, Pearson Education. - 2.
 B.A.Forouzan and R.F.
-Gilberg, C Programming & Data Structures, Third Edition, Cengage Learning.
+Gilberg, C Programming & Data Structures, Third Edition, CengageLearning.

-- 1. P. Padmanabham, C programming and Data Structures, Third Edition, BS Publications - 2.
-E Balaguruswamy, C and Data Structures, TMH publications.
+- 1. P. Padmanabham , C programming and Data Structures, Third Edition, BS Publications - 2.
+E Balaguruswamy , C and Data Structures, TMH publications.

-(20ME0302) WORKSHOP PRACTICE LAB (Common to All Branches)
+(20ME0302) WORKSHOP PRACTICE LAB (Common to CE,EEE, ME, CSE, CSIT, CSM, CIS and AGRI)